arktic-dev/arktic/default_faq.md

 - Please don't use [noise] or [fragment] to transcribe a short segment of speech that can't be understood.
 Use [unintelligible] instead.

-- It is much better to put [unintelligible] than guess unreliably.
+- It is much better to put [unintelligible] than to guess unreliably.
 Use parentheses () around the word if you can guess easily.

 - You don't need to put [hesitation] unless the caller actually makes a noise e.g. "uh", "um", "er" etc. If they pause for e.g. 2-3 seconds, put [pause].
 However, you only need to use [pause] for the caller, not for other people, so just put "[side-speech]" instead of "[side-speech] [pause] [side-speech]".